chengyuanmao819/LOL-analysis/README.md

 However, the first mid-lane turret is even more crucial because the mid-lane can influence both the top and bottom lanes.
 Additionally, the team that secures the first mid-lane turret will have a significant control advantage over other important map resources, such as jungle monsters, dragons, and key vision areas.
 So, what factors influence whether a team can secure the first mid-lane turret?
 In other words, can I predict whether a team will secure the first mid-lane turret in a match by analyzing their game statistics (e.g., first blood kills, turret plates, gold difference, and other related features)?

 To address this question, I can use machine learning techniques, such as **classification algorithms**.
-Therefore, I establish my model based on the following **prediction problem**: Can I predict whether a team will secure the first mid-lane turret in a match based on their other game statistics?
-By analyzing and modeling these data, I aim to identify the key factors that influence this critical event, thereby helping teams develop more effective strategies and tactics to improve their chances of winning.
+Therefore, I establish my model based on the following prediction problem: **Can I predict whether a team will secure the first mid-lane turret in a match based on their other game statistics?** By analyzing and modeling these data, I aim to identify the key factors that influence this critical event, thereby helping teams develop more effective strategies and tactics to improve their chances of winning.

 To prevent overfitting, I will split the data into two parts: 75% for training and 25% for testing.
 For model evaluation, I will use both accuracy and F1-score.